HomeGuidesAPI Reference

 Number fields

-• from – The minimum (lowerbound) value in range.
-This can be nullable.
+• from – The minimum (lower bound) value in the range.
+This can be null.

-• to – The maximum (upperbound) value in range.
-The upperbound value is treated as non-inclusive, so the to value always needs to be higher than the from value to return results.
-This is indicated with the notation of the bucket name like [10,100) (starting with square bracket and ending with parenthesis).
-This can be nullable.
+• to – The maximum (upper bound) value in the range.
+The upper bound value is treated as non-inclusive, so the to value needs to be higher than the from value to return results.
+This is indicated with the notation of the bucket name, like [10,100) (starting with a square bracket and ending with parenthesis).
+This can be null.

 Request example: